 Have questions?
 Reach out to firstname.lastname@example.org.

-Finsemble’s Client-Side Integration API allows deep integration of external HTML5 assets (i.e., existing apps and portals) into your desktop experience.
+Finsemble Workspaces allows deep integration of web apps into your desktop experience.
+Critically, this allows a developer to “Finsemblize” a web-deployed application without changing how it is deployed to browsers.
 This can be done even when you do not have the ability to make code changes to the component.
-Workspace integration, symbol linking, and deep workflow integration (sharing data across the event router, pre-populating forms, automating tasks) are all possible without making code changes—dramatically reducing integration times while reducing regression risk for stable assets.
+Finsemble-specific code is loaded on-the-fly when the application is loaded onto the desktop.
+Workspace integration, symbol linking, and deep workflow integration (e.g., sharing data across the Router, pre-populating forms, automating tasks) are all possible without making code changes.
+This dramatically reduces integration times while reducing regression risk for stable assets.

-Finsemble makes use of pop up notifications for communicating information to the end user in a gentler way than modal dialogs.
+Finsemble Workspaces makes use of pop up (toast) notifications.
+Developers can leverage the API so that their components can create notifications.
 System messages and alerts are automatically routed through the notification system.
-Developers can leverage the API so that their components can create notifications.
 Unlike operating system notifications, these notifications can be interactive, allowing end users to click on them to take action.